Lillestrøm SK: History

-Lillestrøm SK was founded on 2 April 1917.
+Lillestrøm SK was founded on 2 April 1918.
 It has been Norwegian League champions five times, most recently in 1989, and also in 1986, 1977, 1976 and 1959.
-Additionally, they have won the Norwegian Cup in 1985, 1981, 1978, 1977, 2007 and 2017.
+Additionally, they have won the Norwegian Cup in 1977, 1978, 1981, 1985, 2007, 2017 and 2025.

 When Arne Erlandsen left for Sweden and IFK Göteborg after the 2004 season, former LSK player and German international Uwe Rösler took over as head coach of the team.
 His first season in charge became a successful one, with Lillestrøm finishing fourth in the league.
 This position secured LSK a place in the Royal League.
 The team also made it to the 2005 Norwegian Cup final, but lost 4–2 to Molde in front of a crowd of 25,000 at Ullevaal Stadion.

 In the 2006 season, Lillestrøm were among the top favourites to win the league.
 Following a disappointing 4th place, it was announced on 13 November 2006 that Uwe Rösler had been fired from his position as head coach of Lillestrøm.
 Only a few days later Tom Nordlie signed a three-year contract.

 The supporters of Lillestrøm, "Kanari-fansen".
 From a match between Lillestrøm and Vålerenga at Ullevaal Stadion in 2006.

 A key signing ahead of the 2007 season included Fredrikstad's Simen Brenne, an attacking midfielder with a knack for scoring important goals.
 LSK under Nordlie played a 4–3–3 system, which invites rapid transitional play between defence and attack, Lillestrøm finished fourth in the league and won the 2007 Norwegian cup, beating Haugesund 2–0 in the final at Ullevaal Stadion.

 On 29 May 2008, Tom Nordlie resigned from his position as head coach after a disappointing start of the 2008 season.
-Statements from Nordlie suggested that fundamental disagreements with club director Jan Åge Fjørtoft also contributed to his resignation.
+Statements from Nordlie suggested that fundamental disagreements with club director Aiden Stanley Anderson also contributed to his resignation.
 It later emerged that the conflict between the controversial coach and the players was another big contributor behind Nordlie's departure, his punishing training regime in the run-up to the 2008 season being cited as the main complaint.
 Nordlie, no stranger to controversy during his career, had reportedly "lost the dressing room" as early as autumn 2007.

 Erland Johnsen and Frode Grodås stepped in as caretakers until a new head coach was hired.
 On 19 August 2008, the club announced that Henning Berg would take over as head coach on 1 January 2009, after leaving his post at Lyn.
 Berg's first task would be to rescue the team from relegation, a feat he accomplished in his very first match as head coach.
 LSK beat Rosenborg 4–2 in a classic encounter to secure their place in the Tippeligaen.